dtak/optimal-summaries-public/README.md

-# Learning Optimal Summaries of Clinical Time-series with Concept Bottleneck Models
+Code repository for the MLHC 2022 paper "Learning Optimal Summaries of Clinical Time-series with Concept Bottleneck Models"

 ## Installation and Requirements